 The main branch of the Brooklyn Public Library and one of the largest library branches in the entire city, this massive library even has a restaurant on the third floor and is home to the world-renowned Brooklyn Collection of manuscripts, books, maps, and other historical documen...1 Grand Army Plz

 MoCADA's mission is to "undertake the responsibility of rewriting history in order to give a more accurate portrayal of contributions to the historical, artistic and cultural landscape of the world" made by people of African descent.
-In a gorgeous setting in Fort Greene, this won...80 Hanson Place
+In a gorgeous setting in Fort Greene...80 Hanson Place

 Founded in 1863, the Brooklyn Historical Society, BHS, is a nationally renowned urban history center dedicated to the exploration and preservation of documents, artwork and artifacts representative of Brooklyn's diverse cultures past and present.
 BHS provides access to its unpara...128 Pierrepont Street (Clinton and Pierrepont)

-This living classroom for young naturalists and school groups features three major exhibit areas, and nearly 400 animals of more than 80 species.450 Flatbush Avenue
+This living classroom for young naturalists and school groups features three major exhibit areas, and nearly 400 animals of more than 80 species.
+Whether you’re making a day of Prospect Park, or just taking a quick trip to the zoo, our location in Brooklyn makes it a great destin...450 Flatbush Avenue

 Marine Park surrounds the westernmost inlet of Jamaica Bay, which at the turn of the century was of great interest to developers who began making elaborate plans to turn Jamaica Bay into a port, dredging Rockaway channel to allow large ships to enter the proposed harbor.
 Speculat...3152 Avenue U